medic/cht-tech-radar-contributors/radar/2023-09-12/pouchdb.md

 tags:       [framework]
 ---

+[PouchDB](https://pouchdb.com/) is an open-source JavaScript database inspired by Apache CouchDB that is designed to run well within the browser.

-JavaScript library for storing data on the phone in the CHT webapp.
+PouchDB is used for storing data on the phone in the CHT webapp.
-Also used as a library for querying CouchDB from api, sentinel, and the admin app.
+It is also used as a library for querying CouchDB from api, sentinel, and the admin app.